-Sprinkleing these items on the ground around your plants functions as a natural rabbit repellent.
+Sprinkling these items on the ground around your plant functions as a natural rabbit repellent.
 These natural alternatives, however, are nowhere near as effective as a rabbit repellant mixture.

 Will water diminish the repellent’s effectiveness?

 It depends.
-The repellent should last about a month if watered on a daily or frequent basis.
+The repellent should last about a month if watered daily or frequently.
 However, we recommend that you avoid putting water in direct contact with the rabbit repellant.
-Always read the directions and description on your rabbit repellant to make sure you’re getting the most out of it.
+Always read the directions and description on your rabbit repellant to ensure you’re getting the most out of it.

 Is rabbit repellent harmful to my plants?

 The majority of rabbit repellents are safe to use near plants.
 Of course, unless otherwise indicated, you should not apply the repellent directly to your plants.
-Rabbit repellents should be used in the form of a thick “trail” around flower beds or gardens.
+Rabbit repellents should be used as a thick “trail” around flower beds or gardens.

 Can rabbit repellents damage animals?